-Nowadays, budding dictators thrive on dividedness and ‘danger’, thus perversely becoming each other’s co-players.
+Nowadays, budding dictators thrive on dividedness and ‘danger’, thus becoming each other’s co-players.
 We see many examples at present.
 They share the goal of being needed as a stronghold against the others.

-Perversely, this makes opposing ‘strongmen’ each other’s best allies.
+This makes opposing ‘strongmen’ each other’s best allies.

 And they know it.

 A famous 20th century psychiatrist, C.G.
 Jung, once said that wars don’t start between countries, but within individuals.
 To counter this, the global-feeling of humans everywhere on this planet should be a big issue, giving a new meaning to the term globalism.